How to Hide Exposed Pipes: Creative Ways to Cover & Conceal

 You can plant bushes to hide them but please take care that you don't let the roots damage the pipes over time.
 Also, don't plant the bushes if they're near a window so you don't create a place for a criminal to hide while they peer in and scout out locations.

 You can build a storage box for your yard work or garden tools to place in front of the pipes.
 You can do the same with a nice garden hose reel.
-Placing anything functional in front of the pipes while painting the pipes the same color as the siding or bricks can hide them well.
+Placing anything functional in front of the pipes while painting the pipes the same color as the types of siding or bricks can hide them well.

 You can also build trellises so vines can grow along it, giving you double the pleasure of not only covering the pipes but flexing your green thumb.
 Grow some berries and you've now hit the triple pleasure level.

 Get Creative to Hide Exposed Pipes

 The ideas above should be enough to get your creative juices flowing.
 There's all kinds of ways to do it, such as using a drop ceiling or any alternatives.
 Presenting these general methods is the most we can do because you'll need an individual solution to your specific scenario.